Report: Dangerous hazing violations including physical abuse and servitude force AU frat to close

 News 3 first learned of the allegations against the fraternity back on November 15th, however, an Auburn University spokesperson said they could not confirm or deny an active investigation at that time.

-Tuesday, following an article by The Plainsmen the student newspaper, Auburn University released a statement to News 3:
+Tuesday, following an article by The Plainsman the student newspaper, Auburn University released a statement to News 3:

-“Beta Theta Pi was found responsible for violations of the Auburn University Code of Student Conduct, Student Organization Social Event Policy and Anti-Hazing Policy.
-Auburn University was made aware of the misconduct through a report and subsequent conduct investigation,” said the AU statement.
+“Auburn University received a complaint of possible misconduct by the Beta Theta Pi fraternity on September 19, 2019.
+Auburn immediately launched an investigation into the alleged misconduct.
+At the conclusion of the investigation, the Beta Theta Pi Organization was found responsible for violations of the Auburn University Code of Student Conduct, Anti-Hazing Policy and Student Organization Social Event policy.
+On November 22, 2019, Senior Vice President for Student Affairs Dr. Bobby Woodard rendered a decision to suspend recognition of the Auburn chapter of Beta Theta Pi for a four-year period.
+The organization may request reinstatement of recognition beginning in August 2023.” said the AU statement.

 Cobb says the AU chapter was founded in 1964 and home to 164 undergraduate Betas at the time of closure.
 The chapter’s charter will remain suspended and in care of the Board of Trustees throughout this period of disbandment, which will last at least four years, as agreed upon with university administration.